 Early Pick-Up & Drop Off at your hotel/resort

-Food/Drinks provided while on-board: Sandwich- Cola - Water - Ceviche (seafood) or Caesar salad
+Food/Drinks provided while on-board: Sandwich- Cola - Water - Ceviche (seafood)

 All about Whale sharks (tiburón ballenas)